 Who would have known you could make serious money online?
 Not this chick, who jumped circles when she made $60 from an Amazon Mturk phase in college.

-Enter Reroute Lifestyle: a website to document my journey making money online with my boyfriend so we can help and inspire others do the same.
+Enter Reroute Lifestyle: a website to document my journey making money online so I can help and inspire others do the same.

-We’re rerouting our lifestyle from the daily 9-5 grind (actually, we work in hospitality, so it’s more like 3-11 grind) to a lifestyle that empowers us to work from anywhere in the world on our own schedule.
+I am rerouting my lifestyle from the daily 9-5 grind (actually, I work in hospitality, so it’s more like 3-11 grind) to a lifestyle that empowers myself to work from anywhere in the world on my own schedule.

-If you want to learn more about our goals and the two tryhards behind Reroute Lifestyle, click here.
+If you want to learn more about my goals and the behind the scenes look at Reroute Lifestyle, click here.